scottrobertson/awesome-ynab/README.md

 A list of awesome YNAB projects.
 A lot of these projects use the YNAB API, and can be used to improve your YNAB experience.

-- [Fintech to YNAB](https://github.com/fintech-to-ynab/fintech-to-ynab) Automatically push transactions into YNAB from banks such as Monzo and Starling.
+- [Fintech to YNAB](https://github.com/fintech-to-ynab/fintech-to-ynab) Automatically push transactions into YNAB from Monzo, Starling and 12 other banks.

 - [Allowance for YNAB](https://itunes.apple.com/us/app/allowance-for-ynab/id1422989571) Allowance for YNAB is a companion app to the You Need a Budget service that allows you to select the categories you are most interested in and display them in places where you can, at a glance, see your available balances and make better spending decisions.